vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

 The legacy `useColl()` behavior should become a pure analysis pass.

-Use the value-layer `ModulationUsage` result to carry:
+Use the value-layer `ModulationUsage` result to carry source-command observations:

 - Per collection.
 - Per sequence/profile.
 - Per referenced instrument set where needed.
-- Actual observed vibrato depth range.
+- Actual observed raw vibrato depth range.
-- Actual observed vibrato rate range.
-- Actual observed tremolo depth range.
+- Actual observed raw tremolo depth range.
-- Actual observed tremolo rate range.
+- Actual observed raw modulation rate range.
-- Controller mapping chosen for SF2/DLS modulators.
 - Diagnostics for unsupported or ambiguous modulation.

-The analysis should run before synth export when SF2/DLS modulators are needed.
+SF2/DLS modulation scaling should use `MidiModulationUsage`, because synth modulators respond to MIDI controller values after sequence lowering rather than raw driver bytes.
+The analysis should run before synth export when observed controller scaling is requested.
 It should not mutate the parsed collection or instrument set.
-The synth exporter receives the parsed `InstrumentSetAsset`, decoded samples, and `ModulationUsage`; `ModulationScalingPolicy` selects whether synth export keeps legacy full-format ranges or uses observed sequence ranges.
+The synth exporter receives the parsed `InstrumentSetAsset`, decoded samples, and `MidiModulationUsage`; `ModulationScalingPolicy` selects whether synth export keeps legacy full-format ranges or uses observed sequence ranges.
 The remaining work is to apply that policy when choosing controller scaling and modulator amounts.

 This solves the controller-resolution problem: if CapcomSnes only uses a narrow vibrato depth range in a song, the exported modulator can map the observed range